Home

 An In-Depth Look at Far Infrared Saunas

 Infrared saunas look much like traditional saunas, but they do not use rocks and do not produce steam.
 Instead, ceramic sauna heaters are used to emit a pleasant form of radiant heat energy known as far infrared ray.
 The air in the sauna is not heated but the invisible wavelength is able to heat the body directly.
-It sounds like science fiction but the technology is safe and common; not only is infrared light emitted by every living thing on earth, these types of heaters are used on premature babies in hospital incubators.

 Accessories, Heaters, Parts and More

-Finnish Hot Rock Saunas - Bucket and Dipper We’ll give you tips on ways to enhance your enjoyment of home saunas among the different choices of heaters, wood, parts, kits, custom designs, accessories and more.
+We’ll give you tips on ways to enhance your enjoyment of home saunas among the different choices of heaters, wood, parts, kits, custom designs, accessories and more.

 Installing a Sauna in the Home